port-labs/port-docs/docs/single-sign-on/onelogin.md

 Click `Save`.

 :::caution
-Be sure to click save before moving on to the other steps, without the `Login URL` and the `Redirect URI's` filled in, trying to save any other application parameter will result in an error.
+Be sure to click save before moving on to the other steps, without the `Redirect URI's` filled in, trying to save any other application parameter will result in an error.
 :::

 ### Step #3: Configure OIDC settings

-`SSO` menu:
+In the Port app, go to the `SSO` menu and follow these steps:

 1. Copy the `Client ID` and the `Client Secret` and send it to Port (on the slack channel).

+2. Click on the `Well-known Configuration` Link, and send the address of the page that opened to Port (it will be in the format `https://{YOUR_DOMAIN}.onelogin.com/oidc/2/.well-known/openid-configuration`)

-2. Change the Token Endpoint - Authentication Method to `None (PKCE)`:
+3. Change the Token Endpoint - Authentication Method to `None (PKCE)`:

 ![Okta app settings](../../static/img/sso/onelogin/OneloginSSOSetting.png)